 Condenser dryers remove water from clothes using a heater element, which evaporates moisture that collects inside a condenser tank.
 This small container is then removed and emptied.
 You can also remove leftover moisture via a hose pipe that drains water from the dryer into the sink, if that’s easier.

 Although they use a similar drying method, the difference between condenser dryers and heat pump dryers is that after a heat pump drying cycle is complete any leftover air is reused, whereas with a condenser dryer it essentially goes to waste.

-These dryers don’t need to be vented outside via an exhaust houe, but you will need good ventilation in your laundry, as condenser dryers increase the level of heat and moisture in the air.
+You'll need good ventilation in your laundry, as condenser dryers increase the level of heat and moisture in the air.

 - Suitable for apartments or laundry set-ups where positioning your dryer near a window isn’t possible, since condenser dryers don’t need to be vented outside.